Colorado City, Colorado: Government

 Colorado City is a metropolitan district, a type of special district established under Colorado law.
 It is governed by an elected, five-member board of directors and managed by an appointed district manager.

 The metropolitan district operates Lake Beckwith, which provides recreational opportunities for residents and visitors.
 The lake also forms the Lake Beckwith State Wildlife Area, one of several hundred state wildlife areas in Colorado managed by Colorado Parks and Wildlife.
 Colorado City also has a public golf course and club house.

+Infrastructure

+Transportation

+Colorado City is part of Colorado's Bustang network.
+It is on the Trinidad-Pueblo Outrider line.

+Education

+Colorado City is within the Pueblo County School District.
+The community is home to Craver Middle School.
+Rye Elementary School and Rye High School in the neighboring town of Rye serve the students of Colorado City.